Turn Your Leftover Easter Ham Into Delicious Soup

-After Jay and I priced out what it would cost to have Easter dinner delivered to our house versus buying all of the ingredients, we found that it would actually be a few dollars cheaper to have everything delivered and we always make sure to order a bigger ham than we'll actually eat.
+After my husband and I priced out what it would cost to have Easter dinner delivered to our house versus buying all of the ingredients, we found that it would actually be a few dollars cheaper to have everything delivered and we always make sure to order a bigger ham than we'll actually eat.
 We don't do this out of gluttony, we do it for "a rainy day."

-This is how we made leftover Easter ham soup.
+This is how we make leftover Easter ham soup in my house.

 - Roughly chopped up pieces of leftover ham- however much you want

-- 2 cans of low sodium chicken broth (because ham already has so much sodium)
+- 2 cans of low sodium chicken broth (ham already has so much sodium)